 Getting X-rays of your teeth is one of the practical ways that most dentists use to determine if you have an impacted tooth or a wisdom tooth that is partially grown from the gum tissue.
 This also helps them analyze the best method of treatment to prevent health risks and other associated damage with the impacted teeth.
 Therefore, if you are suffering from any symptoms of impacted teeth, such as swollen gum tissue, swelling in the jaw, or any discomfort in your teeth, it is recommended to follow up with a reputed dentist in town to see if an impacted tooth is the culprit.

-Need a facial or dental trauma surgeon?
+Need a dental or facial trauma surgeon?
 We are here to help!
 At Premier Oral Surgery, we offer complete solutions associated with oral and maxillofacial surgery services.
-Our professionals hold extensive specialization in multiple oral surgeries such as bone grafts, implant placement, and removal of wisdom or impacted teeth.
-Reach out to us at 203-939-9390 or at email@example.com to know more!
+Our professionals hold extensive specialization in multiple oral surgeries such as bone graft, implant placement, and removal of wisdom or impacted teeth.
+Reach out to us at 203-939-9390 or at firstname.lastname@example.org to know more!